HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

     We can specify our own library for commentsLibrary field to store comments.
 5. Setup and View Comments UI in page.
     1. Create Page and add above content directly
-    2. Using the Web Content Viewer portlet, select the content to render
+    2. Using the Web Content Viewer portlet, select the content to render.
-    3. Click OK after selecting content.
+    3. Click **OK**.
 ![Page with Web Content](../developing_managing_content/_img/page-with-web-content.png)
-6. After setting up comments UI in page, you can now add, reply, like/unlike, and delete comments.
-You can also view total comments count on the content item.
+6. After setting up the comments UI on the page, you can now add, reply, like/unlike, and delete comments.
+You can also view the total comments count on the content item.
 ![WCM Comments UI](../developing_managing_content/_img/wcm-comments-ui.png)

 ## Limitations

-1. Nested replies to comments are not supported yet
+1. Nested replies to comments are yet supported.
-2. Posting/replying of long comments not yet supported
+2. Posting and replying of long comments are not yet supported.
-3. Localized date not yet properly rendered
+3. Localized date is not yet properly rendered.
-4. Comments can not be rendered outside of WCM
+4. Comments cannot be rendered outside of WCM.

 ## Update global "Article" presentation template

-If you want to do a replacement of the OOB components that are shipped, please see [Adding the sample web content libraries in the authoring portlet](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_delivery/deliver_webcontent_on_dx/getting_started/creating_contentsamples/wcm_delivery_ctsamples_libraries/)
+If you want to perform a replacement of the OOB components that are shipped, see [Adding the sample web content libraries in the authoring portlet](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_delivery/deliver_webcontent_on_dx/getting_started/creating_contentsamples/wcm_delivery_ctsamples_libraries/).